 - reduced body fat.

 There are social benefits, too.
-For many people, and due in part to continued lockdowns around Australia and the world, walking with a friend has become an increasingly popular form of social activity.
+For many people, walking with a friend has become an increasingly popular form of social activity.

 How to get the health benefits

 The best way to get the health benefits from walking is to walk for 30 minutes a day at a brisk pace, says the Better Health Channel.
+Or if you have limited time, there is research to suggest that even shorter walks can be beneficial to your health1.
 You should be able to talk but not sing, and you might be puffing slightly.

 Walking is a low to moderate intensity exercise, but if you have a medical condition it’s always worth speaking to your doctor before starting any new exercise program or physical activity.